NOTICE!

 Not much to say other than it’s nice to see the scrapped Frog Forest dinosaurs from Sonic Heroes introduced.
 The créme de la créme of the writing has to be for the fantastic theme, “The Wicked Wild”, as it paints a vivid portrait of the setting as “dinos all over” and “it’s a jungle”.

 Instead of simply ignoring the king, Sonic puts in a lackluster effort to make the pterosaur drop him, but that ultimately takes Tails hurling a rock at it.
-Sonic proves that he doesn’t know how stoning works before receiving the green World Ring from the monarch.
-This Ring ellicits a sense of urgency in him to get his arrow out ASAP, and the king points out the foundry (not the castle) across the water.
-In his words, he brought the magic of robotics to the Middle East, thus making him closer to the villain playing him.
+Sonic receives the green World Ring from the monarch, which ellicits a sense of urgency in him to get his arrow out ASAP.
+The king then points out the foundry (not the castle) across the water; in his words, he brought the magic of robotics to the Middle East, thus making him closer to the villain playing him.

 Sonic collects the green Ring, which triggers a nondescript reaction that he theorizes could’ve driven Erazor’s other djinn mad.
 It’s at this point that he finally realizes, “maybe, I can wish this arrow out of me,” but Shahra’s passive and apologetic nature is her way of saying no.